Independent comparisonAll prices in AUD

 Moving between the two is well trodden.
 Xero runs a guided conversion that brings across your chart of accounts, contacts and up to two years of history, and MYOB offers a comparable path.
 The practical advice is the same in either direction: switch close to the end of a BAS quarter so your reporting periods do not split awkwardly, and reconcile both systems for one overlap month before you retire the old one.

-Ratings, integrations and support
+Integrations and support

-Across our review scoring Xero rates 4.6 out of 5 and MYOB 4.3.
 Xero's edge is its app ecosystem and the largest accountant network in Australia, plus 24/7 online support, which matters if you want your accounting at the centre of a wider software stack.
 MYOB counters with business hours Australian phone support, which many established operators prefer to chat and email, and with receipt capture and inventory depth on its higher plans.

 Pros and cons for this matchup